What happens if my mortgage servicer doesn't pay the insurance or property taxes on time?

 Getting Help

 Also, if you're having trouble making your mortgage payments, consider different options and contact your servicer as soon as possible.
-You can talk to a HUD-approved housing counselor, who will help you for free, to learn about foreclosure alternatives.
+You can talk to a HUD-approved housing counselor, who will help you learn about foreclosure alternatives for free.

 FACING FORECLOSURE ?